Our Vision for Hamilton Kirikiriroa

 Infrastructure Strategy

 The Infrastructure Strategy sets out the key opportunities and challenges for delivering on the priorities identified through “Our Vision for Hamilton – Kirikiriroa” and the infrastructure investments planned to meet them over the next 30 years.
-This strategy is included within the council’s LTP.
+This strategy is included within Council’s Long-Term Plan.

 Open Spaces Strategy